C++ Core Guidelines: Programming at Compile Time with Type-Traits (The Second)

 gcd

-First, the usage of double (line 1) and the C-String (line 2) fails in the modulo operator.
-Second, the usage of an integer and a long (line 3) should work.
+First, double (line 1) and the C-String (line 2) fail in the modulo operator.
+Second, using an integer and a long (line 3) should work.
 Both issues can be elegantly solved with the type-traits library.

-The type-traits is not only about correctness it's also about optimisation.
+The type-traits are not only about correctness it’s also about optimization.

-The key idea of the type-traits library is quite straightforward.
-The compiler analysis the used types and makes based on this analysis decision which code should run.
-In the case of the algorithm std::copy, std::fill, or std::equal of the standard template library this means that the algorithm is applied to each element of the range one-by-one or on the entire memory.
-In the second case, C functions such as memcmp, memset, memcpy, or memmove are used which makes the algorithm faster.
-The small difference between memcpy and memmove is that memmove can deal with overlapping memory areas.
+The key idea of the type-traits library is relatively straightforward.
+The compiler analysis the used types and makes, based on this analysis decision about which code should run.
+In the case of the algorithm std::copy, std::fill, or std::equal of the standard template library, the algorithm is applied to each element of the range one-by-one or the entire memory.
+In the second case, C functions such as memcmp, memset, memcpy, or memmove are used, making the algorithm faster.
+The slight difference between memcpy and memmove is that memmove can deal with overlapping memory areas.

-The following three code snippets from the GCC 6 implementation make one point clear: The checks of the type-traits library help to generate more an optimised code.
+The following three code snippets from the GCC 6 implementation clarify one point: The type-traits library checks help generate more optimized code.

 // fill